<< back to home page

 Our Strategic Vision: Research, identify and promote best practices for population health strategies.

 The Care Continuum Alliance is the leader in population health quality and research.
 From its ongoing Outcomes Guidelines Report project to initiatives in accountable care, obesity and other key topics, the Care Continuum Alliance draws broadly on the expertise of its members and external stakeholders to set the standard for industry guides and other resources.
+Current projects include:

 Work Groups & Efforts